-3. Pressing for full sustainability: choose for sustainably certified soy to assure-and mix into- EUDR compliant soy supply are less demanding than most soy sustainability standards, and EUDR compliance may be a costly matter.
+3. Pressing for full sustainability: choose for sustainably physically certified soy to assure-and mix into- EUDR compliant soy supply companies to comply with their upcoming mandatory Due Diligence requirements, EUDR could offer an opportunity for scaling robust physical certification, although it can also mean a set-back as the criteria of EUDR are less demanding than most soy sustainability standards.
 In many European countries however there is a national multi-stakeholder initiative for sustainable soy, joining forces under the flag of ENSI.
-All these initiatives have adopted a more ambitious and more holistic visions for soy sustainability than just legal and deforestation-free production.
-Sustainable soy is not only deforestation-free, but also free of conversion of other ecosystems, produced according to best agricultural practices, including for example responsible chemicals management, whilst respecting human rights.
+All these initiatives have adopted a more ambitious and more holistic visions for soy sustainability beyond legal and deforestation-free production.
+Sustainable soy is not only deforestation-free but also free of conversion of other ecosystems, produced according to best agricultural practices, including for example responsible chemicals management, whilst fully respecting human rights.
+Additionally, many voluntary certification schemes include conversion under their indicators of mandatory compliance, this means they are zero deforestation and zero conversion, and have more ambitious cut-off dates compared to the EUDR (ProTerra, RTRS, amongst others).